aacravi/J0158-line-fit/README.md

 This script compares the extracted parameters from the line fitting of two different lines and tries fitting periodic functions to check for periodicity.
 This script should be run after running *single_line_fit* for the two lines to compare.

+In the folder *1D_extracted_COMBINED* are the extracted 1D spectra of J0158

 In the folder *J0158 plots* are collected all the fitting plots for the lines MgII and H alpha.